alaabadran/docker-laravel/README.md

 # docker-laravel
-A docker image for Laravel
+A docker image for Laravel using Docker Compose

 ## How to install
 - Make sure you have Docker installed